tkyaji/UnityNativeUtils/README.md

 In other case, open appstore page.
 For the value of `appId`, specify 10 digits for iOS and package name for Android.

-## NativeUtils.OpenReviewDialog(string appId, string title, string message, string okButton, string cancelButton)
+## NativeUtils.OpenReviewDialog(string appId, string title, string message, string okButton, string cancelButton, Action<bool> callback)
 A confirmation dialog is displayed, and if 'OK', the review page is opened.
 For iOS 10.3 or later, don't display dialog and call `SKStoreReviewController requestReview`.
 For the value of `appId`, specify 10 digits for iOS and package name for Android.
+When clicked ok button, return value of callback parameter is true.
+If used `SKStoreReviewController` is always true.